-The Committee on Academic Standing and Appeals is composed of seven faculty, one student, and a non-voting representative of the Provost's Office.
+The Committee on Academic Standing & Appeals is composed of seven faculty and non-voting ex officio representatives from Advising & Student Success and the Provost’s Office.
 The committee has the responsibility for hearing student appeals of alleged violations of academic policy and making recommendations to the Provost.
 A student may file a formal, written appeal before the committee only after attempting to resolve the appeal with the appropriate faculty or administrative persons.
 A grade appeal must be filed no later than one calendar year after the recording of the grade being appealed.

 The appeal system, which deals with inequitable application of academic policy, affords recourse to a student who has evidence, or believes that evidence exists, to show that an inappropriate grade has been assigned or other inappropriate formal academic action has been taken.
 For example, this may be a result of

 - error in judging the quality of the student's work.

 The following steps should be taken to initiate and process a grade appeal.
 Other kinds of academic appeals, involving the application of academic policy, must begin with the official whose decision the student is disputing.
 Whatever the nature of the case, it is imperative that the individual student recognizes the responsibility for taking the initiative in the appeal and for processing the appeal through each step of the procedure.
 It is the student's choice whether or not to proceed to each step of the procedure.

 Step 1 - The student must consult with the instructor concerning the problem.
 If a satisfactory resolution of the problem is not achieved and the student wishes to go to Step 2, the student must request a signed and dated acknowledgement of the consultation from the instructor.
 A handwritten note is sufficient.